IT Management (BSc Honours) (Level 8)

 While there may be scope within a games development team for a graduate from this programme, a student who has a strong desire to work in that industry would be strongly advised to consider a software development degree.

 Associate Network Engineer

-“After I graduated with an Honours Bachelor of Science degree in Computer Services Management (retitled IT Management), I became employed as an Associate Network Engineer in EMC.
-In this role, I am responsible for configuring network devices, troubleshooting network issues and providing support to EMC offices in Europe, the Middle East and Africa.
+“After I graduated with a BSC (Honours) in Computer Services Management (retitled IT Management), I was employed as an Associate Network Engineer in Dell EMC.
+In this role, I am responsible for configuring network devices, troubleshooting network issues and providing support to Dell EMC offices in Europe, the Middle East and Africa.

 I found that the degree was very practical, which helped me gain valuable networking and programming skills and boosted my employability.”

 CIT has developed a website which gives full details of all modules for all courses.
 The website also has information on recommended textbooks, average weekly workload, assessments and exams.